Coffee types explained: an overview of all kinds of coffee

 Making a cappuccino

-1 shot of espresso in a Cappuccino cup Add frothed milk Add a few cm of dense milk foam on top of the frothed milk Optional: Top the milk foam with a dusting of cacao or cinnamon |
+Add a few cm of dense milk foam on top of the frothed milk

-Origin: Italy |
+icon Origin: Italy

 Flat White